Virtual certainty? Bankers ask if success of remote roadshows will last

 Many bankers and executives said they missed the social interaction, as well as the ability to ask questions quietly after in-person meetings.

-Moreover, many of the IPOs that were successful in the last few weeks, including business intelligence platform ZoomInfo Technologies Inc and insurance policy comparison website SelectQuote Inc, were of well-established companies.
+Moreover, many of the IPOs that were successful in the last few weeks, including business intelligence platform ZoomInfo Technologies Inc ZI.O and insurance policy comparison website SelectQuote Inc SLQT.N, were of well-established companies.
 Some IPO advisers cautioned that some startups and young less-known companies will struggle to pique investors’ interest without wooing them in person.

 “Gathering in a hotel ballroom and listening to a roadshow presentation is just a different dynamic and vibrancy,” said Jocelyn Arel, a partner at law firm Goodwin Procter’s corporate and technology companies group